 Although a limitation is it leaves no physical evidence of ever having happened.
 Perhaps a completely free process wouldn’t leave deterministic evidence as that could be used to predict future decisions thereby negating its freedom.
 Another caveat is that a dream might not be able to precognitively simulate your future in the entire universe.
 But it can hopefully predict your how your own mood and emotional state of mind will respond when any similar events reoccur in the future.
 Apologies to anyone who thinks I’m scapegoating precognition just to promote my own theories!
 To fully understand dreams we’d need to know the solution to the mind body problem.
 We’re not telekinetic over real-world objects but as dreams are internal then it stands to reason that our subconscious can move their phantom contents.

 A risk of lucid dreaming is that it can make you feel tired in the morning and occasionally hard to get out of bed.
 People might of thought I was relaxing by sleeping in and not realising that I was in fact busy at work!
+As it happens I got a compliment from someone at my accommodation who was amazed that I was able to sleep through so much noise in the morning!
 The content is usually safe but it can infrequently be disturbing.
 For anyone unaccustomed to lucidity it can be unsettling at first to have a feeling of temporal continuity between a freakish dream and waking up.
 If you were sensitive it could make you feel like your perception is different from before you had went to bed or that your entire memory is fake and was just created when you awoke.
 There’s a slight chance of disorientation.
 You can already feel half awake in a dream before you wake in your room.
 It doesn’t even have to take the form of a false awakening in a dream for it to be confusing.
 It can be eerie if you feel yourself breathing when you enter a lucid dream soon after falling asleep or as you’re getting out of a dream to awaken.
 I sometimes try to wake up as quickly as I can instead of prolonging the dream if I feel fatigued.
+It can take time to escape a lucid dream.
 In all my lucid dreams so far I’ve awoken immediately after the lucid dream instead of falling back asleep unconscious during a lucid dream.
 There’s also a risk of an irregular sleeping pattern where you either don’t feel tired at night or you suddenly feel very sleepy.
 Once you have one lucid dream it might be difficult to stop.
+It’s like a spiral effect where vivid dreams can produce yet more lucid dreams.
+Try not to have a lucid dream during anaesthesia or you’ll awake during surgery!
 In conclusion, the personal value of any dream in particular can be open-ended and subjective.
 It won’t tell you what the intended meaning and significance of the content is.
 A dream is like modern art where the onus is on you to interpret it as best you can and learn what you can from it.
 Just like art some dreams will appeal to you and others won’t.
 So long as you’ve taken the time to analyse it then it doesn’t have to be true for others but only yourself and your own motivation.
 If a dream isn’t physically real then it follows that thinking about a dream after you wake up no matter how little you remember will still contribute to your free will.
 It’s not just the dream itself but also your response to it during the day that also counts.
 Dreams can be psychotic but equally your feeling of freely opening and closing your own hand could be deemed a psychotic illusion!
 I suspect the reason lucid dreaming isn’t more common is that sleep can still achieve its function without lucidity.
+The more important you view dreaming to be then the more likely it is that you'll be to have many lucid dreams.
+I view dreams as fundamental in being a natural state of awareness!
 For me I’d a lot of time on my hands when I first explored lucid dreaming.
-I was also in a rented studio apartment for 8 months when I was age 20 doing distance courses so I’d a lot of time to myself.
+I was also in a small rented studio apartment for 8 months when I was age 20 doing distance courses so I’d a lot of time to myself.
+My day could be all over the place where I'd be awake for much of the night and going to bed in the morning.
+I've always been a night-owl and seeing the nightscape can be good for introspection but it can be lonely if it's done in excess.
 There may have been a few weeks where I was like a hermit save for tennis sessions and hot chocolates in cafes!
 Therefore I could concentrate a lot on my nightly dreams.
+When I wake up in the morning I regain full control of my mental faculties so the lucid imagery is caused by mere dreams rather than pathological hallucinations.
 Whenever future generations finally solve consciousness and dreams, it will have probably required drastic ideas.